-ACCELERATED PROGRAM ADMISSION PROCESS APRIL 2022
+ACCELERATED PROGRAM ADMISSION PROCESS APRIL 2023

-Application Process Open: October 1, 2021
+Application Process Open: October 1 each year,

 - 1. Submit an inquiry using the form on the website (ocht.ca) - 2.
-Receive an email with information about the application process. - 3.
-Complete the Questionnaire using the emailed link AND send University Transcript to the Director of Academics.
+Receive an email with information about the application process, and program application. - 3.
+Complete the application using the emailed link AND send University Transcript to the Director of Academics.
 Additional information may be requested, such as course outlines / syllabuses. - 4.
-Prior Learning Assessment and Recognition (PLAR), will take up to 4 weeks. - 5.
-After review of submitted documentation, you will be informed of the result.
+Prior Learning Assessment and Recognition (PLAR), will take up to 4 weeks. - After review of submitted documentation, you will be informed of the result.
 You will be invited to schedule a meeting with the Massage Therapy Program Coordinator.
 You will also be informed of any added requirements, such as an entrance exam or self-study learning modules. - 6.
-Acceptance letters sent to suitable candidates.
-(Early acceptance may be granted beginning in January 2022)
+Acceptance letters sent to suitable candidates, beginning in November each year.